ShaunCurtis/Blazr.IRepository/Who-Needs-IRepository.md

 }
 ```

-We can then create the server side implementation.
-This implements the Unit of Work pattern and deals with all the error and exception nitty gritty.
+The server side code implements the *Unit of Work* pattern and deals with all the error and exception nitty gritty.

 ```
 public sealed class ServerDataBroker : IDataBroker